Research Ethics Board

 • Consider complex issues thoughtfully and objectively

-• Maintain confidentiality of all REB materials and discussions
+• Maintain confidentiality of all GB REB materials and discussions

-The time needed to review materials each month can vary depending on the number, content and complexity of the submissions to the REB.
-Time for REB activities will be recognized in the workload of GBC employees, in consultation with the respective Chair or Manager.
-Non-employee members are volunteers and are not financially compensated for their time.
+The time needed to review materials each month can vary depending on the number, content and complexity of the submissions to the GB REB.
+Time for GB REB activities will be recognized in the workload of George Brown employees, in consultation with and approved by their respective manager.
+Community members (not George Brown employees) are volunteers and are typically not financially compensated for their time.

 How to Apply

-Submit the GBC REB Membership Expression of Interest Form to researchethics@georgebrown.ca and include a copy of your current Curriculum Vitae/résumé.
+Submit the GB REB Membership Expression of Interest Form to researchethics@georgebrown.ca and include a copy of your current Curriculum Vitae/résumé.
+Expressions of interest will be accepted until 12:00pm (noon) on Monday, March 9, 2026

 Questions?
 Contact researchethics@georgebrown.ca.